-A growing number of local groups demands a just transition that centers the needs and voices of those on the environmental frontline and holds to account those most responsible for ecological breakdown.
-Extinction Rebellion is in the process of deciding on whether we should incorporate this demand movement wide.
-More information on www.demand0.nl )
+A growing number of rebels within Extinction Rebellion are demanding a just transition that centres the needs and voices of those on the frontline of climate change and holds to account those most responsible for ecological breakdown.
+Extinction Rebellion is in the process of deciding whether we should incorporate this demand movement-wide.
+You will find more information on www.demand0.nl.

 a world that is fit for generations to come.

 We Set Our Mission on What is Necessary

 Mobilising a significant part of the population to achieve system change.

 Creating a culture which is healthy, resilient and adaptable.